bhattdrashti/SmartCV/api-resources/achievements.md

 title: Achievements
 nav_order: 6
 parent: API resources
-description: "Achievements associated with jobs or skills, useful in CV targeting."
+description: "Achievements associated with jobs, useful for résumé generation and targeting."
+toc: false
 ---

 # Achievements API

-This page explains the `achievements` resource in SmartCV.
-Each item lists a work achievement connected to a job.
+This page describes the `achievements` resource in SmartCV.
+Each achievement represents a measurable accomplishment tied to a specific job.

 ---